DCoop25/Splunk-Workshop/README.md

 # Splunk-Workshop
 Splunk is a software platform to search, analyze and visualize the machine-generated data gathered from the websites, applications, sensors, devices etc. which make up your IT infrastructure and business.
-Machine-generated data is often diffucult to read, analyze, and organize, but Splunk allows us to do all of this and more.
+Machine-generated data is often difficult to read, analyze, and organize, but Splunk allows us to do all of this and more.
 Like Google or Bing, you can think of Splunk is like a search engine for machine-generated data.

 ## Who uses Splunk?
 Over 13,000 companies are currently using Splunk in a wide range of domains: